IV. Socio-ecological footprint:

 2. Some relevant legal issues:

-- Professional filming in national parks: can be done only with special formal authorisation by Conaf.
+- Professional filming in national parks: can be done only with special formal authorisation.

 Filming for tourism purposes by drones is not authorised.